liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

     oauth.request.token.uri=/c/portal/oauth/request_token

 Great!
 Now your OAuth services are implemented and OAuth constants are specified.
-Your portlet can now partake in the OAuth authorization process!
+Your portlet can now take part in the OAuth authorization process!
 You'll just need to set up a simple user interface to start the OAuth cycle.
 Let's do this next!